Guide to Reporting

 You can contact us at any time to ask for progress information or clarifications.

-If you wish to discuss overall progress, please contact your young person’s tutor teacher.
+If you wish to discuss your child’s learning attributes or attendance, please contact your young person’s tutor teacher.
 Students can also speak to their Dean(s) for advice and guidance.

 If your queries are related to a specific subject, please contact the subject teacher or Head of Department.